SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 # Search query for SDG 01 - No Poverty, Bergen action-approach.

-**Current status**: This string is currently the action version, and is being converted to topic.
-Do not use yet.
+**Current status**: This string is currently being converted from the action version, unstable/not yet working as intended.
+Unsure of translation of 1.3.

 **Contents**